Browse Articles

 15. Use TRY-Catch

 Practice using TRY-CATCH for handling errors in T-SQL statements.
 Sometimes an error in a running transaction may cause deadlock if you have no handle error by using TRY-CATCH.
-Please refer the article Exception Handling by TRY…CATCH
+Please refer to the article Exception Handling by TRY…CATCH

 Summary